 The weather has turned hot.
+Gratuitously hot.
 Texas hot.
-May hit one hundred degrees today for the first time this summer.

 Are you being kept cool by the air-conditioning in your car, your home, your office?